 iOS: Eva apps are available for iPhones and iPads that run iOS version 6 and higher.

-NOTE: Eva 2.0 did not migrate Eva 1.0 apps.
+IMPORTANT NOTE: Eva 2.0 does not migrate Eva 1.0 apps.
 You will still be able to work with the Eva 1.0 apps your purchased, When working with Eva 2.0 simply navigate back to Eva 1.0 apps when you want to work with those lessons.

-NOTE: Eva 2.0 is NOT compatible with iPhone models 4 / 4s or below as well as iPad Pro.
+Eva 2.3 is NOT compatible with iPhone models 4 / 4s or below as well as iPad Pro.

 Dear Android Users